yge58/caffe2-opencv-ndkcamera/README.md

 # Where is caffe classification taken place?
 The whole caffe classification process is taken place in cpp/camera/ImageReader.cpp, runcaffe() method if I remember correctly.
-I appologize for the extreamly messy and unorganized code.
+I appologize for the messy and unorganized code that I wrote.
 Well, this is my first app after all.
 # Screenshot on huawei Mate 9
 -----------
 ![screenshot](https://github.com/yge58/caffe2-opencv-ndkcamera/blob/master/device-2017-10-23-185701.png)